1. Intro to version control

 tracking changes in my code.

-Version control system is a piece of software that records changes that you make to a set of files over time.
-When using version control, you can recall any past version of your files later.
+Version control system is a piece of software that records the changes you make to a set of files over time.
+When using version control, you can recall any past version of your files at any time.
 It allows you to revert any or all files in your project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.

 Today, you can see version control seamlessly integrated into many apps.
 For example, when you edit a document on Google Docs, you can see a history of changes and revert your document to an earlier version.
 It's the same with files on Dropbox and many others.
 Versioning in these apps happens automatically, and you don't have to think about it.